 Key Takeaways

-- Shingles is different from cold sores, although both are caused by the varicella-zoster virus.
+• Shingles are different from cold sores, although the varicella-zoster virus causes both.

 FAQs